-This option allows you to create a new database with your own customized settings.
+This option allows you to import a Rational RequisitePro® database.

 The New Database Wizard will change to reflect the database type you choose.
 The next three sections of the tutorial will detail each of these options.

 Creating New (Default) Databases